xbeat/Machine-Learning/README.md

 Telegram is a popular messaging platform that allows users to interact with bots, which are essentially automated programs that can perform various tasks.
 Python, with its simplicity and extensive libraries, is an excellent choice for creating Telegram bots.
 In this slideshow, we'll explore the process of building a Telegram bot using Python.

+## Regularization in Machine Learning

+What is Regularization?

+Regularization is a technique used in machine learning to prevent overfitting and improve the generalization of models.
+It adds a penalty term to the loss function, discouraging complex models and promoting simpler ones that are less likely to overfit the training data.

 ## Lipschitz Constant in Neural Networks

 Introduction to Lipschitz Constant